Icenium/bond-content/grocery-list/lesson-2.md

 #### Action

 * **a**.
-Click the “Grocery List link in the top-left corner to return to your app's homepage.
+Click the “Users” tab on the left-hand side of the screen.
 * **b**.
-Click the “Grocery List Backend” box to enter your Backend Services project.
+Click the blue “Enable Users” button to enable user management for your app.
 * **c**.
-Click the “Services” option in the menu on the left-hand side of the screen.
+Click the “Add a user” button.
 * **d**.
-Find the “User Management”  box and click its "Add to project" button to enable user management for your Backend Services project.
-* **e**.
-Click the “Users Browser” link in the menu on the left-hand side of the screen.
-* **f**.
-Click the blue “Add a user” button.
-* **g**.
 Use the pane on the right-hand side of the screen to configure a dummy user to use for testing.
 Feel free to use fake data, but make sure to remember the username and password you use, as you'll need them later in this step.

 <hr data-action="end" />